 4-3A-6: Violations; Penalties

+4-3A-7: Severability Clause

+4-3A-8: Repealer Clause

+4-3A-9: Effective Date

 4-3A-1: KEEPING LIVESTOCK:

-It is hereby deemed unlawful to keep livestock and animals within the city limits except as hereinafter provided.
+It is hereby deemed unlawful to keep livestock within the city limits except as hereinafter provided.
 (2010 Code)

 4-3A-2: PERMIT REQUIREMENTS:

-A permit for the keeping of livestock is required and shall be issued to residents of the city if they comply with the following regulations and conditions:
+A permit for the keeping of livestock is required and shall be issued to a residents of the city if he or she complies with the following regulations and conditions and submits a written application for such permit:

+An Application for a permit shall not be considered by the City Council unless all of the immediately adjacent property owners to the property of the applicant sign the application indicating they approve of the application.

-Permission of Adjoining Adjacent Property Owners: That permission of seventy-five percent (75%) of neighbors within a three four hundred foot ((300) (400) radius of the place where the animals are to be kept is obtained and written confirmation of the permission is presented to the city council.
+Permission of nearby Property Owners: That permission of seventy-five percent (75%) of neighbors within a four hundred foot (400) radius of the place where the animals are to be kept is obtained by the applicant and written confirmation of the permission is presented to the city council.
+The city council will then decide whether to issue a permit.

-1. The minimum area livestock are required to have is one-half (1/2) acre per large animal; Horse or Cow.
-Small animals are required to have one-half (1/2) acre per animal; 2 sheep or 2 goat.
+1. The minimum area livestock are required to have is one-half (1/2) acre per large animal over 200 lbs., such as a Horse or Cow.
+Small animals are required to have one-half (1/2) acre per two animals; such as 2 sheep or 2 goats.

 2. No more than 10 fowl will be allowed per residence.

-3. No Roosters, bulls or stud horses will be allowed.
+3. No Roosters, male goats, bulls or stud horses will be allowed.

+4. Temporary Permit upon written application by a property owner within the City Council may issue a temporary grazing permit to allow livestock to graze within the City limits for a period of time set by the Council but not to exceed six (6) months.
+The member of livestock to be allowed shall be determined by the City Council.
+The applicant shall set forth in his or her application the reasons why he or she believes the temporary permit should be granted.

+5. An approved livestock permit (not a temporary permit) shall not have to be resubmitted annually, but the City Council may review such permit annually to determine if the permit should be terminated for lack of use and if complaints by neighbors justify a hearing to revoke such permit.

-B. Council Approval: That the city council review each livestock permit to keep livestock within the city limits, and either approve or reject on each application's merits.
+B. Council Approval: That the city council review each livestock permit to keep livestock within the city limits, and either approve or reject each application's on its merits base on the following conditions: (1) Comments made by nearby property owners; (2) Sanitary conditions where animals are kept; (3) Ability of the applicant to control flies, odor, waste, noise or any other nuisance associated with the animals; (4) Effect on adjacent property use and values.

 C. Annual Council Review: The city council shall conduct an annual review of the livestock permits to monitor the number and kinds of livestock that are kept within the city limits and according to the permit application.
 (2010 Code)